A true hydrogen investment hub in Europe

 North Rhine-Westphalia

 North Rhine-Westphalia (NRW) is Europe’s go-to destination for hydrogen innovation.
 As Germany’s economic powerhouse, NRW boasts 460,000 jobs in energy-intensive sectors.
-The state’s manufacturing industry already uses 17 TWh of hydrogen annually, with demand set to soar six-fold by 2050.
+The state’s manufacturing industry already uses 17 TWh of hydrogen energy annually, with demand set to increase six-fold by 2050.

 © Gettyimages, Andriy Onufriyenko